-This type of cooling comes without radiator and you can hook up any standard radiator of your choice to the Water Block Cooling Unit.
+This type of cooling comes without a radiator and you can hook up any standard radiator of your choice to the Water Block Cooling Unit.
 Water Block cooling is found only on high-end graphics cards such as GTX 1080.
-EVGA and Gigabyte are the two manufacturers that employ water block cooling in GTX 1080 graphics card.
+EVGA and Gigabyte are the two manufacturers that employ water block cooling in the GTX 1080 graphics card.
 EVGA calls this Hydro Copper and Gigabyte calls it WATERFORCE Water Block cooling.
-MSI also offers Water Cooling solution and calls it as SEA HAWK EK.
+MSI also offers a Water Cooling solution and calls it SEA HAWK EK.
 For Water Block graphics cards you have to install a water loop and radiator for them separately (Water Cooling Kit).

 So, Water Block Cooling = Water Cooling (GPU+VRAM+VRM)

 - VRAM & VRM are Water Cooled too

 - Quite Complex